zio/zio/docs/datatypes/core/zio/error-management.md

   }
 ```

-Unlike `catchAll`, `catchSome` cannot reduce or eliminate the error type, although it can widen the error type to a broader class of errors.
+The `ZIO#catchSome` cannot eliminate the error type, although it can widen the error type to a broader class of errors.
+So unlike the `ZIO#catchAll` we are not required to provide every match case.

 #### Catching Defects